 Process Images for Homemade Pumpkin Ravioli with Garlic Brown Butter

-Can I Make Ravioli without a Pasta Roller Attachment?
+Can I Make Ravioli Without a Pasta Roller Attachment?

 Yes, you can!
-It takes a little elbow grease when rolling out the dough, but it’s definitely doable.
+It takes a little elbow grease when rolling out the dough, but doable.
 Follow the instructions for making the dough through the resting time of 30 minutes.
 After the dough has rested:

 1. Work on a cold hard surface.